sillsdev/web-languageforge/.github/pull_request_template.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] I have enabled auto-merge (optional)

-## How to test

-Please describe how to test and/or verify your changes.
-Provide instructions so we can reproduce.
-Please also provide relevant test data as necessary.
-These instructions will be used for QA testing below.
+## QA testing

+Testers, use the following instructions on [qa.languageforge.org](https://qa.languageforge.org).
+Post your findings as a comment and include any meaningful screenshots, etc.

+_Describe how to verify your changes and provide any necessary test data._

 - Test A
-- Test B

-## qa.languageforge.org testing

-Testers should add his/her findings to end of the PR in a comment and include screenshots, files, etc that are beneficial.